Degree/Certificate: Associate in Applied Science

 - High school diploma or equivalency diploma.

 - High school average of at least 75 percent for all mathematics and science courses.
 A grade of 75 or higher for high school mathematics through geometry or at least a grade of C in MAT 110 or higher level.
 A grade of 75 or higher for high school biology or at least a grade of C in BIO 109 or BIO 117 or higher level.
-A grade of 75 or higher in chemistry and/or physics or at least a grade of C in PHS 101 or CHE 120 or PHY 131.
+A grade of 75 or higher in high school chemistry and/or physics or at least a grade of C in PHS 101 or CHE 120 or PHY 131.

 - Applicants will be tested for academic foundations in reading, writing and mathematics.
 To be accepted into the program, applicants must earn the minimum required score on these tests or pass the academic foundations course listed below.